-Been hurt by a professor or department and wondering "Is that allowed?"
-Want to resolve an academic mistreatment case but don't know how?
-Need outside assistance on a case?
-CSA educates students on what's OK / not OK, and on how to address issues so they have a fairer chance at learning, getting good grades, and achieving their degree.
+Have you been mistreated by a professor or department and are left wondering "Is that allowed?"
+Do you want to resolve an academic mistreatment case but don't know how?
+Do you need outside assistance on a case?
+CSA educates students on what's OK / not OK, and on how to address issues so they have a fairer chance at learning, receiving good grades, and obtaining their degree.
 CSA also helps professors recognize, address, and prevent mistreatment in their own classes and universities.

 Read "What is academic mistreatment" below to learn what's OK and not OK.
 Read "Taking action" to learn how to address mistreatment.